jsoliveir/ch2-aks-tf/README.md

     - 5. The team creates a `bugfix` branch (`bugfix/fix`) based on `master` (copy of production)
     - 6. The bug fix is committed into the new `bugfix` branch and then merged to `develop` so the tester can make sure that the issue is fixed.
-    - 7. Since the tester gives the thumbs up, the `bugfix` branch can be merged to `master` ( merging `develop` into `master` is also a valid option, but the team must be aware of new features in develop [waiting the release] before the merging ).
+    - 7. Since the tester gives the thumbs up, the `bugfix` branch can be merged to `master` ( merging `develop` into `master` is also a valid option, but the team must be aware of new features in develop [waiting for the release] before the merging ).

 ```
     [feature/*]    /7-\\------\\-----------------\\